fractalwagmi/unity-sdk/README.md

 5. In `Build Settings > Player Settings`, select FractalSDK as your WebGL Template.

-## Getting Started & Starter Kits
+## Getting Started

-Follow step-by-step instructions and video tutorials in Unity SDK section of [Fractal Developers](https://developers.fractal.is/react-sdk)
+Follow step-by-step instructions and video tutorials in Unity SDK section of [Fractal Developers](https://developers.fractal.is/unity-sdk/introduction)

 The integration process is straightforward.
 First, add authentication prefab to any scene in your project, and then interact with client endpoints as needed using `FractalClient`.
 SDK requires no 3rd party dependencies, and no additional configuration except entering your project details is necessary.